 The Remaining of Tree Roots After Removal

-How long will tree roots live after cutting down?
+How long do the tree’s roots last after cutting them down?

 Factors that affect the longevity of Tree Roots